Back-end Engineering Articles

 $ if sudo grep -q secure_path /etc/sudoers; then sudo sh -c "echo export rvmsudo_secure_path=1 >> /etc/profile.d/rvm_secure_path.sh" && echo Environment variable installed; fi

-However, a system administrator who assumes the role of the root user can permit other normal system users with the help of the sudo command and a few configurations to run some commands and carry out many vital system operations, including the ones mentioned above.
+However, a system administrator who assumes the role of the root user can permit other normal system users with the help of sudo command and a few configurations to run some commands as well as carry out a number of vital system operations including the ones mentioned above.

-Alternatively, the system administrator can share the root user password (which is not recommended) so that routine system users can access the root user account via the su command.
+Alternatively, the system administrator can share the root user password (which is not a recommended method) so that normal system users have access to the root user account via su command.

 sudo allows a permitted user to execute a command as root (or another user), as specified by the security policy:

-• * then prompts the invoking user for a password (usually the user's password, but it can as well be the target * user's password.
+- then prompts the invoking user for a password (normally the user’s password, but it can as well be the target user’s password.
 Or it can be skipped with NOPASSWD tag),

-Below are ten /etc/sudoers file configurations to modify the behavior of the sudo command using Defaults entries.
+Below are ten /etc/sudoers file configurations to modify the behavior of sudo command using Defaults entries.

 $ sudo cat /etc/sudoers